adamkstock/UFCFFL-15-M---Parallel-computing/README.md

         files 10 and higher require -
                 - mpirun -np (number of threads) ./(compiled file)

-        make and shell script files can be run using -
+        shell script files can be run using -
                 - ./(filename).(extension if required)

+        make is run using -
+                - make